Wesley W. Yale: Career

-Yale started in the army as aide to Major General Hamilton S. Hawkins.
+Yale started in the army as aide to Brigadier General Hamilton S. Hawkins III.
 He served him for seven years while the general commanded the 1st Cavalry Brigade.
 He then joined the Naval War College, and after graduation, commanded the 36th Armored Regiment, and thereafter, commanded the Combat Command B. He was also chief of staff.
 While in command, General Patton advised him "to treat 'em like horses".
 Within weeks, Yale commanded the 11th Armored Division at the Battle of the Bulge, and Combat Command B was leading Patton's Third Army to Linz in Austria.

 The mission given to the 11th and the 87th Armored divisions was to swing west around Bastogne, Belgium and capture the heights south of Houffalize, and secure the Ourthe River line.
 General Charles S. Kilburn decided to split the forces and had Yale leading the east side while General Willard A. Holbrook Jr. led the west side.
 Yale divided CCB into a tank force and an infantry task force.
 On 2 January he asked permission to capture the town of Mande-Saint-Étienne and was granted permission.
 Ample artillery was wired in to support the attack and twelve battalions fired about 3,800 rounds on 120 objectives.

 On April 25, 1945, Col. Yale commanded CCB through the Thuringian Forest, Germany, toward a Nazi concentration camp.
 Yale shouted orders in his radio, and tanks and mobile guns moved toward the ridge, and after raising his hand, he gave the command to fire.
 The French, English, Russians, Polish, Dutchmen, Belgians, Norwegians and American prisoners in the camp started singing "Georgie Patton, come and get us!
 Georgie Patton, set us free!".
 After hearing the voices, Col. Yale shouted "what are we waiting for?" and sent hundred of vehicles, including tanks, jeeps and trucks rescuing the prisoners from the camps.
 They liberated from the SS about 3,000 prisoners from Bamberg, and on their way to Flossenbürg and Buchenwald camps, they met another 16,000.

 Then at Stamsried, Col. Yale's brigade found hundreds of British prisoners who had been captured by the SS since the Battle of Dunkirk, and discovered others starving at the Posing camp.
 Col. Yale's regiment marched toward Zwettl an der Rodl in Austria, and liberated other British prisoners at the Waxenberg camps, and by capturing Zwettl, they blocked the north-east access to Linz, Adolf Hitler's hometown.
 This was about a few days after Hitler committed suicide, not seeing the fall of his birthplace Braunau am Inn and of his nearby hometown Linz.
 Under the command of General Holmes E. Dager of the 11th Armored Division, who was communicating with the Russian's Red Army, Col. Yale captured Gallneukirchen and Katsdorf, becoming the unit furthest east of all Western Allied units in Europe, except those of Greece.
 For Sgt.
 Kosiek heroic act of capturing the Nazi Concentration Camps of Mauthausen and Gusen despite being outnumbered, Col. Yale sent a letter to General Patton recommending him for the Legion of Merit.